WHU-HZY/TVI-LFM/README.md

 Tri-SYSU-MM01:

 Step 1.
-Download the **pretrained base VI-ReID models** [[google drive]](https://drive.google.com/drive/folders/1DiyE1ySdWmAiNtWnG01FemZSbl2uR9aP?usp=drive_link) or Train the base model by yourself:
+Download the **pretrained base VI-ReID models** [[google drive]](https://drive.google.com/drive/folders/1DiyE1ySdWmAiNtWnG01FemZSbl2uR9aP?usp=drive_link) and put it to `base_model/sysu/`,

+or,

+train the base model by yourself:
 ```shell
 bash scripts/base_training/sysu_base_run.sh
 ```
-The weights and logs can be found in `logs/sysu/base`.
+The trained ckpt of base models and logs can be found in `logs/sysu/base`.
-We need to put the base model weights into `base_model/sysu/`.
+Then we need to put the base model weights into `base_model/sysu/`.

 Step 2.
 Incrementally train the TVI-LFM **w/o MER**:(need to input the path to the base model weights)
 ```shell